This activity is intended for healthcare providers delivering care to women and their families.

 After completing this activity, the participant should be better able to:

-1. Discuss the evidence related to vertical transmission of 2019-nCoV during pregnancy
+1. Discuss the evidence related to vertical transmission of SARS-CoV-2 during pregnancy

 2. Describe maternal and fetal risks that were reported during previous outbreaks of atypical viral pneumonias